markziemann/enrichment_recipe/docs/guide_for_linux_users_with_docker.md

 ```

-Now your image is available on any other linux computer with docker using the following command:
+Now your image is available on any other Linux computer with docker using the following command:

 ```bash